-Name and Title Age Business Experience Anthony G. Capuano Executive Vice President and Global Chief Development Officer 53 Anthony G. Capuano became Marriott's Executive Vice President and Global Chief Development Officer in 2009.
-He is responsible for the global development of all Marriott lodging brands and supervises 20 offices outside of North America as well as multiple offices across North America.
-Mr. Capuano began his Marriott International career in 1995 as part of the Market Planning and Feasibility team.
+Name and Title Age Business Experience Anthony G. Capuano Group President - Global Development, Design and Operations Services 54 Anthony G. Capuano became Group President - Global Development, Design and Operations Services in January 2020.
+He continues to be responsible for leading the Company's global development and design efforts.
+Mr. Capuano began his Marriott career in 1995 as part of the Market Planning and Feasibility team.
 Between 1997 and 2005, he led Marriott's full-service development efforts in the Western U.S. and Canada.
-In early 2008, his responsibilities expanded to include all of North America and the Caribbean and Latin America.
+In early 2008, his responsibilities expanded to include all of North America and the Caribbean and Latin America and he became Executive Vice President and Global Chief Development Officer in 2009.
 Mr. Capuano began his professional career in Laventhol and Horwath's Boston-based Leisure Time Advisory Group.
 He then joined Kenneth Leventhal and Company's hospitality consulting group in Los Angeles, CA. Mr. Capuano earned his bachelor's degree in Hotel Administration from Cornell University.
-He is an active member of the Cornell Society of Hotelmen and a member of The Cornell School of Hotel Administration Dean's Advisory Board.
+He is an active member of the Cornell Hotel Society and a member of The Cornell School of Hotel Administration Dean's Advisory Board.
 Mr. Capuano is also a member of the American Hotel and Lodging Association's Industry Real Estate Financial Advisory Council.
-David Grissen Group President 61 David Grissen became Group President effective February 2014, assuming additional responsibility for The Ritz-Carlton and Global Operations Services.
+David Grissen Group President 62 David Grissen became Group President effective February 2014, assuming additional responsibility for The Ritz-Carlton and EDITION Brands.
 He became the Group President for the Americas in 2012, with responsibility for all business activities including Operations, Sales and Marketing, Revenue Management, Human Resources, Engineering, Rooms Operations, Food and Beverage, Retail, Spa, Information Technology and Development.
 Before this, he served as President, Americas from 2010; Executive Vice President of the Eastern Region from 2005; Senior Vice President of the Mid-Atlantic Region and Senior Vice President of Finance and Business Development from 2000.
 Mr. Grissen is chair of the Americas' Hotel Development Committee and a member of the Lodging Strategy Group and Corporate Growth Committee.
-He is a member of the Board of Directors of Regis Corporation.
-Mr. Grissen holds a Bachelor of Arts degree from Michigan State University and earned his Master of Business Administration from Loyola University in Chicago.
-Alex Kyriakidis President & Managing Director Middle East & Africa 66 Alex Kyriakidis became President & Managing Director, Middle East & Africa (MEA), for Marriott in 2012.
-He is responsible for all business activities for MEA, including Development, Brands, Sales, Marketing, Finance, Human Resources, Legal, and Operations.
-Before joining Marriott in 2012, Mr. Kyriakidis served as Global Managing Director - Travel, Hospitality & Leisure for Deloitte LLP.
-In this role, Mr. Kyriakidis led the Global Travel, Hospitality & Leisure Industry team, where he was responsible for a team of 4,500 professionals.
-He has dozens of years of experience providing strategic, financial, M&A, operational, asset management and integration services to the travel, hospitality and leisure sectors and has served clients in 25 countries, predominantly in the EMEA and Asia/Pacific regions.
-Mr. Kyriakidis is a fellow of the Arab Society of Certified Accountants, the British Association of Hotel Accountants, and the Institute of Chartered Accountants in England and Wales.
-He holds a Bachelor of Science degree in computer science and mathematics from Leeds University in the United Kingdom.
-Stephanie Linnartz Executive Vice President and Global Chief Commercial Officer 50 Stephanie Linnartz became the Global Chief Commercial Officer in March 2013 and was named an executive officer in February 2014.
-She has responsibility for the Company's brand management, marketing, digital, sales, reservations, revenue management, consumer insight, and information technology functions.
-Before assuming her current position, Ms. Linnartz served as Global Officer, Sales and Revenue Management from 2009 to 2013; Senior Vice President, Global Sales from 2008 to 2009; and Senior Vice President, Sales and Marketing Planning and Support from 2005 to 2008.
+He from Loyola University in Chicago.

+Stephanie Linnartz Group President - Consumer Operations, Technology & Emerging Businesses Stephanie Linnartz became Group President - Consumer Operations, Technology & Emerging Businesses in January 2020.
+She is responsible for the Company's brand management, sales, marketing, revenue management, distribution, customer experience and innovation, information technology and digital functions, including Marriott Bonvoy.
+Ms. Linnartz also is responsible for developing, incubating, and running new lines of business that focus on consumer interaction with Marriott Bonvoy.
+Before assuming her current position, Ms. Linnartz served as Global Chief Commercial Officer from 2013 to 2019; Global Officer, Sales and Revenue Management from 2009 to 2013; Senior Vice President, Global Sales from 2008 to 2009; and, Senior Vice President, Sales and Marketing Planning and Support from 2005 to 2008.
 She holds a bachelor's degree in Political Science and Government from the College of the Holy Cross and earned her Master of Business Administration from the College of William and Mary.
-89